Prediction Markets

 • Primary Markets: Sports, Politics, Economics, Weather, Science

-• Review: Coming Soon
+• Review: Robinhood Review

 In simple terms, a prediction market is an exchange where users trade โ€œyesโ€ or โ€œnoโ€ event contracts on the outcomes of future events.